npmcdn-to-unpkg-bot/how-bad/doc/documentation.md

 console with `play`, then type `run`.
 The server should start running on [`localhost:9000`](http://localhost:9000) (by default).

+## To do
+- logging in
+- write to-do list

 [1]: http://www.omdbapi.com
 [2]: http://www.scala-lang.org
 [3]: https://www.playframework.com